Biden says Ida, wildfires show 'climate crisis' has struck

 Ida was the fifth-most powerful storm to strike the U.S. when it hit Louisiana on Sunday with maximum winds of 150 mph (240 kph), likely causing tens of billions of dollars in flood, wind and other damage, including to the electrical grid.
 The storm’s remnants dropped devastating rainfall across parts of Maryland, Pennsylvania, New York and New Jersey on Wednesday, causing significant disruption to major population centers.

-The storm has killed more than 45 people in the Gulf and the Northeastern U.S.
+The storm has killed at least 13 in the Gulf Coast region and at least 46 in the Northeastern U.S.

 More than 1 million homes and businesses in Louisiana and Mississippi remained without power after Ida toppled a major transmission tower and knocked out thousands of miles of lines and hundreds of substations.
 New Orleans was plunged into total darkness; power began returning to parts of the city Wednesday.
 Biden is set to visit Louisiana on Friday to survey some of the damage and meet with government officials there.